victoria-parker/LeetCode/README.md

-# LeetCode
+# LeetCode Challenges

-Repo for storing my progress in solving [LeetCode](https://leetcode.com/problemset/all/) problems in javascrip.
+This repository is filled with [LeetCode](https://leetcode.com/problemset/all/) challenges I solved using Javascript.
+All the them have the instructions from Leetcode as a comment and then they have my solution.

-All the problem have the instructions from Leetcode as a comment and then they have my solution.
+**Link to my LeetCode profile:** https://leetcode.com/victoria-parker/

-List of problems solved so far:
+## Here is a table with the challenges I solved so far:

 | Problem In LeetCode                                                                                                                | My Solution                                                                                                                                | Difficulty |
 |------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|------------|